-FALSE: Making a stroke victim bleed from his fingers will prevent further harm.
+Making a stroke victim bleed from his fingers won't prevent further harm.

-PARTLY TRUE: Asking a stricken victim to stick out his tongue can help diagnose a stroke.
+Asking a stricken victim to stick out his tongue may help diagnose a stroke.

 How to Recognize a Stroke